MopigamesYT/anxietymod/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: We're the reason fascism will arise from the rubble of democracy!
+b: We're the reason hitler will arise from the rubble of your fat ass!

 ```
 bb({body:"normal", eyes:"anger"});